 However, when it comes to buying a new car, the one area that drivers should consider first, is safety.

 “We spend a lot of time in our cars; the average commute time in the U.S. is more than 25 minutes, and the average vehicle is driven over 13,000 miles per year,” says Nino Tarantino, CEO of Octo Telematics, which collects driving data.
 “When you consider automobile accidents are the leading cause of death for people between the ages of five and 34, safety should be top of mind.”

-Consumers typically turn to auto safety ratings to find out how the cars on their wish list have fared in accidents.
-Both the Insurance Institute for Highway Safety and the National Highway Traffic Safety Administration conduct testing, but neither test all new cars.
+Consumers typically turn to car safety ratings to find out how the cars on their wish list have fared in accidents.
+Both the Insurance Institute for Highway Safety (IIHS) and the National Highway Traffic Safety Administration (NHTSA) conduct crash testing, but neither test all new cars.
 So you may have to be a bit more diligent in your research if you are considering a car that’s not a high-volume seller.

 Tarantino says it’s also important to know exactly what you’re looking at before you start comparing results.
 While both agencies conduct tests related to passenger injury, they use different tests and ratings systems.